-His statement addresses an aspect of spiritual beauty, that of being able to look past superficial qualities toward an inner beauty, finding qualities in the “wrinkled hands and faces” that communicate to us in ways deeper than our visual perceptions.
+His statement addresses an aspect of spiritual beauty, that of being able to look past superficial qualities toward an inner beauty, finding conditions in the “wrinkled hands and faces” that communicate to us in ways more profound than our visual perceptions.

-Portrait of an Elderly Woman by Rembrant van Rijn (1606–1669).
-Rembrant believed that the faces of the elderly told the most interesting stories of life.
+Portrait of an Elderly Woman by Rembrandt van Rijn (1606–1669).
+Rembrandt believed that the faces of the elderly told the most exciting stories of life.
 His drawings reveal the poetry and beauty of old age.

 Toward a Holistic View of Beauty